sukhcs/zipline/docs/source/alpaca-bundle-ingestion.rst

 * By default the bundle ingests 30 days backwards, but you can change that under the ``__main__`` section of ``zipline/data/bundles/alpaca_api.py``.
-| The ingestion process for daily data using Alpaca is extremely fast due to the Alpaca
-  API allowing to query 200 equities in one api call.
 * To ingest the bundle you need to run the ingestion script directly.
 Run this:

   .. code-block:: bash